petrsvihlik/WopiHost/README.md

 ==========
 [![Build status](https://ci.appveyor.com/api/projects/status/l7jn00f4fxydpbed?svg=true)](https://ci.appveyor.com/project/petrsvihlik/wopihost)

 This project is an example implementation of a [WOPI host](http://blogs.msdn.com/b/officedevdocs/archive/2013/03/20/introducing-wopi.aspx).
-It's based on [Marx Yu's project](https://github.com/marx-yu/WopiHost).
-Basically, this project allows developers to integrate custom datasources with Office Web Apps / Office Online Server (or any other WOPI client app) by implementing a few of interfaces.
+Basically, it allows developers to integrate custom datasources with Office Web Apps / Office Online Server (or any other WOPI client app) by implementing a few of interfaces.

 Motivation
 -------------